What CBD product should I choose?

 Like any industry, there are CBD manufacturers who ‘do it right’ and others who don’t.
 Companies such as, Holistic Hemp Scotland, take great care in their work – sourcing hemp from local artisan farmers in Europe who handpick and naturally dry the plant.
 They are non-GMO, sustainable organic products that are vegan friendly.

 If you value buying products from ethically focused companies, spend some time to review the manufacturers farming and extraction processes.
 Those that are ethically minded are proud of it, so finding this information should be straight forward.
 If not, then perhaps think twice.

 These are the considerations I made before making my first purchase.
-I was happy with the CBD cream I chose and felt it saved myself time and money buying and trialling products that may not have been right for me.
+I was happy with the CBD balm I chose and felt it saved myself time and money buying and trialling products that may not have been right for me.
 Good luck with your CBD experience!